ropensci/emld/README.md

 ### Query

 We can query it with SPARQL, a rich, semantic way to extract data from one or many EML files.
+(The [W3C standard for SPARQL-RDF](https://www.w3.org/TR/rdf-sparql-query/) provides a passable introduction to the query syntax; haven't found a more readable alternative that is still reasonably feature-complete).

 ``` r
 library(rdflib)